 In 2009 I moved to Amman, the capital of Jordan.
 I started producing a body of work that draws on my experience as a foreigner living and working in the Arab World.
 Through irony and critique, each work interrogates the lens of (mis)understanding that colors my apprehension of contemporary issues throughout the region.

-Impression, mena consists of works made in Jordan, Palestine, Syria, Lebanon, Egypt, Tunisia and Morocco.
-At the time of writing, I’m developing a new project in Algeria.
+Impression, mena consists of works made in Jordan, Palestine, Syria, Lebanon, Egypt, Tunisia, Morocco and Algeria.
+At the time of writing, I’m developing a new project in Libya.

 Ghetto Biennale (2013 – 17)